lfender6445/charity-bot/README.md

-# charity-bot-v1
+# charity-bot

-A configurable [reddit-bot](https://www.reddit.com/user/charity-bot-v1/) to encourage philanthropy and help those in need
+A configurable [reddit-bot /u/charity-bot-v1](https://www.reddit.com/user/charity-bot-v1/) to encourage philanthropy and help those in need

 The [config.yml](https://github.com/lfender6445/charity-bot/blob/master/config.yml)
 makes it easy to add, remove, and edit new charitable causes.